Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/h/hipSYCL/README.md

 -   No support in the CSCS repository at the time of writing.

+### Version 0.9.4 for cpeGNU/22.08

+-   Version bump of hipSYCL/OpenSYCL based on the previous configuration 0.9.3, it also uses the LUMI custom rocm/5.3.3 module.

 ### Version 0.9.3 for cpeGNU/22.08

 -   This EasyConfig is contributed by Jørgen Nordmoen, USIT, University of Oslo.